Who we work with

 In consortium with other international organisations, we are working towards eliminating Neglected Tropical Diseases (NTDs) by year 2020 in Nigeria, in support of the World Health Organisation’s NTD goals.

 We are also a member of the Age and Disability Capacity Programme (ADCAP), which is an initiative of the Age and Disability Consortium, a group of seven agencies working to promote age and disability inclusive humanitarian assistance: CBM, DisasterReady.org, Handicap International, HelpAge International, IFRC, Oxford Brookes University and RedR UK.
 The programme is led by HelpAge International and funded by The Foreign, Commonwealth & Development Office (FCDO) and the United States Agency for International Development (USAID).

 The Queen Elizabeth Diamond Jubilee Trust raises funds to transform people’s lives across the Commonwealth, as a lasting tribute to The Queen.

 CBM UK works in partnership with the Trust and the International Coalition of Trachoma Control to improve efforts towards the Global Elimination of trachoma by the year 2020.

 The Vitol Foundation

-CBM works in partnership with the Vitol Foundation to make sight-saving cataract surgery available to people who are needlessly blind in Ivory Coast.
+CBM works in partnership with the Vitol Foundation to make sight-saving cataract surgery available to people who are needlessly blind.

-CBM, in partnership with Africaid and funded by the Big Lottery, is working to help children with disabilities living with HIV to lead a better quality of life through access to health, rehabilitation and education services across Zimbabwe.
+CBM, in partnership with Africaid and funded by The National Lottery Community Fund, is working to help children with disabilities living with HIV to lead a better quality of life through access to health, rehabilitation and education services across Zimbabwe.